 What exactly does this mean?
 “We look at biology and nature, and we look at biomolecules that have a very specific function.
 And then we investigate to see if those functions are something that we can utilize to design tools.”

 One prime example is CRISPR technology, which Aran said is "developed by nature in bacteria as their defense system against viruses.”

 “If we can really detect the result of (CRISPR’s) search, then we have a nature-created tool that can detect diseases like genetic diseases,” Aran explains.
 This is just one example of the research performed by Aran’s lab.

 It also means breaking down silos in other areas instead, Aran said.
-She acknowledged that biometrics can be intimidating to potential users, particularly to older people who might benefit from the technology most.
+She acknowledged that modern biosensors can be intimidating to potential users, particularly to older people who might benefit from the technology most.

-Aran’s work will hopefully do more than create healthcare treatments.
-It will also hopefully impart change in the way these treatments are brought to market, so they’re readily accepted and put to use by users.
+Aran’s work will hopefully do more than create healthcare technologies.
+It will also hopefully impart change in the way these technologies are brought to market, so they’re readily accepted and put to use by users.

 On The Future and Empowering Women